 - Your production will be highlighted on the MSP website, YouTube channel, and social media platforms

 Groups in the U.S. and abroad are invited to participate!
-Applications are due by September 23, and the webinars will start in early October (the exact date will be posted soon).
+The soft deadline for applications is September 25, and the webinars will start on October 10.
 Click here to apply.

-The program fee for U.S. colleges/universities and nonprofits is $5800; a sliding scale is available if needed.
+The program fee for U.S. colleges/universities and nonprofits is $5800, sliding scale.
 Everyone interested should apply, regardless of ability to pay!
 The webinars will also be recorded and stored online for those who can't attend live.

-Before submitting the application, please form a preliminary MSP production team of at least 2-3 people, so you have adequate local support and can tell us about your team in the application.
+Before submitting the application, please aim to form a preliminary MSP production team of at least 2-3 people, so you have adequate local support and can tell us about your team in the application.